-Fo or the Year End ed D ecember 31, Increase % 2012 2011 (Decrease) Change Revenue per new vehicle sold-same store(1) \$ 32,534 \$ 32,313 \$ 221 1 % Gross profit per new vehicle sold-same store(1) \$ 2,065 \$ 2,180 \$ (115) (5)% New vehicle gross margin-same store(1) - 6.3% 6.7% (0.4)% (6)%
+For the Year Ended December 31, Increase % 2013 2012 (Decrease) Change Revenue per new vehicle sold-same store(1) \$ 33,599 \$ 32,572 \$ 1,027 3 % Gross profit per new vehicle sold-same store(1) \$ 2,062 \$ 2,079 \$ (17) (1)% New vehicle gross margin-same store(1) 6.1% 6.4% (0.3)% (5)%

-(1) Same store amounts consist of information from dealerships for the identical months of each period presented in the comparison, commencing with the first full month in which the dealership was owned by us.
+Same store amounts consist of information from dealerships for the identical months of each period presented in the comparison, commencing with the first full month in which the dealership was owned by us.

-The \$368.0 million (16%) increase in new vehicle revenue was primarily a result of a \$207.7 million (20%) increase in revenue from our mid-line import brands and a \$131.1 million (16%) increase in revenue from our luxury brands, which drove a \$362.2 million (16%) increase in overall same store new vehicle revenue.
-Our total new vehicle revenue also benefited from \$5.8 million derived from acquisitions.
-Same store unit volumes for our mid-line import and luxury brands increased 19% and 16%, respectively, reflecting (i) sales resulting from improved inventory availability compared to depressed levels in 2011 following the natural disaster and related events in Japan and (ii) a general increase in consumer demand.
-Unit volumes from our domestic brands also increased 8% on a same store basis.
-New vehicle SAAR increased to 14.5 million for 2012 as compared to 12.8 million for 2011.
+The \$343.9 million (13%) increase in new vehicle revenue was primarily a result of a 7% increase in same store new vehicle unit sales, combined with a 3% increase in same store revenue per new vehicle sold.
+Our total new vehicle revenue also benefited from \$63.8 million derived from acquisitions.
+Same store unit volumes for our luxury, mid-line import and domestic brands increased 13%, 7%, and 9%, respectively, reflecting (i) a general increase in consumer demand, (ii) the continued availability of credit at terms favorable to our customers and (iii) an improvement in the availability of new vehicle inventory from which to choose.
+New vehicle SAAR increased by 8% to 15.6 million in 2013 as compared to 14.5 million in 2012, which contributed to the unit volume increases in each of our three brand segments.

-Total new vehicle gross profit increased by \$14.5 million (10%), primarily driven by a \$9.2 million (15%) increase in gross profit from our luxury brands.
-Our mid-line import brands, which experienced a 19% increase in unit volume, also experienced a 70 basis point decrease in gross profit margin when compared to the prior year period.
-Our same store gross profit per new vehicle sold decreased by \$115 (5%), largely driven by a reduction in gross profit associated with our mid-line import vehicle sales, combined with a shift in our overall unit sales toward mid-line import brands when compared to 2011, when inventories of these brands were in short supply as a result of the natural disaster and related events in Japan.
+Total new vehicle gross profit increased by \$14.8 million (9%), driven by the 7% increase in same store new vehicle unit sales as well as \$4.0 million in gross profit derived from acquisitions.
+Partially offsetting these increases was a 30 basis point (5%) decrease in our same store new vehicle gross profit margin.
+Our same store gross profit per new vehicle sold decreased by \$17 (1%) overall, largely driven by our luxury brands.
 Our margins in the near future are expected to be primarily dependent upon market-based forces of supply and demand.